-It is worth having a bag of everything you need to take to the hospital for each round of chemo which is packed and ready.
-This is what Sara took along each time:
+It’s worth having a bag of everything you need to take to the hospital for each round of chemo which is packed and ready.
+Here are our suggestions, based on our experience as patients:

 2. Herbal tea bags You’ll probably be provided with tea, coffee and water.
 But, if you don’t want the tea and coffee that the hospital provides you could take flask of your preferred hot drink.

-3. Warm socks or slippers in case you are sitting around for a long time and you can get a bit chilly.
-It is worth also taking a shawl or blanket because you may find that you are sometimes cold when you have chemo.
-I went from being hot to cold to hot to cold so I wore a vest top which gave easy access to the port in my chest and when I was hot I was comfortable wearing that.
+3. Warm socks or slippers If you’re sitting around for a long time, you can get a bit chilly.
+It’s worth also taking a shawl or blanket because you may find that you are sometimes cold when you have chemo.
+Wearing layers can work well because you might find that you alternate between warm and cold.
+And wear something that gives easy access to your PICC line/port/central line/cannula.

 5. Hard boiled sweets because sometimes the chemo can leave a bad taste or metallic taste in your mouth.

-6. Lipbalm and handcream because your skin and lips can get really dry and if you take one which smells nice then it will be a distraction from all the hospital smells.
+6. Lipbalm and handcream because your skin and lips can get really dry.
+If you take one which smells nice then it will be a distraction from all the medical smell of the hospital.

-7. Notebook and pen because you might like to jot down notes and if you have any questions you can make a note of the answers, and a note of any instructions from the nurses (with chemo brain I forgot everything by the time I got home so a notepad and pen were essential for me).
+7. Notebook and pen because you might like to jot down notes and if you have any questions you can make a note of the answers, and a note of any instructions from the nurses (with chemo brain it’s easy to forgot everything by the time you get home).

 9. Antibacterial hand gel

-11. Something to do like a crossword or puzzle book or a mindfulness colouring book and pencils – a friend bought me one of these and it was a great way to get distracted and pass the time.
-Or an iPad/tablet/laptop with downloaded films and earphones can also be a welcome to distraction.
+11. Something to do like a magazine, book, crossword or puzzle book or a mindfulness colouring book and pencils.
+An iPad/tablet/laptop with downloaded films and earphones can also be a welcome to distraction.